 Studies have concluded that drivers on cell phones have less response time than intoxicated drivers.
 Many people who would never think of driving while intoxicated continue to text while driving, even though both activities are illegal in Virginia.

-Follow these tips to keep Virginia roads safe from distracted driving:
+Follow these tips to keep Fairfax roads safe from distracted driving:

 - Turn cell phones to vibrate while the vehicle is in motion.